-Published in the American Journal of Clinical Nutrition, (1) the study took 35 Japanese men with similar Body Mass Index and waist circumference were divided into two groups.
+Published in the American Journal of Clinical Nutrition, (1) this 2005 study took 35 Japanese men with similar Body Mass Index and waist circumference and divided these individuals into two groups.

-- One group drank a 1 bottle oolong tea a day containing 690 mg catechins
+- One group drank a 1 bottle oolong tea a day containing 690 mg of green tea extract catechins.

-- One group drank 1 bottle oolong tea day containing only 22 mg catechins which served as the control group.
+- One group drank 1 bottle oolong tea day containing only 22 mg of green tea extract catechins which served as the control group.